John 1:17: Analysis

-Lapide points out that the Law was threefold with a moral, judicial, and ceremonial law.
-To the two first require grace to be observed.
-The effect of grace is one could fulfil the same law from love to God, and so deserves eternal life.
+Cornelius a Lapide points out that the Mosaic Law was threefold, comprising moral, judicial, and ceremonial law.
+The first two require grace to be observed.
+The effect of grace is one could fulfil the same law from love to God, and so deserve eternal life.
 However, the ceremonial law opposes truth, for the ceremonies were only types and shadows of Christ and His sacraments.
+René Kieffer distinguishes John's treatment of the Mosaic Law, here, from Paul's frequent diminution of the value of the Law: for John, "grace and truth" are of higher value and serve to "fulfil the former revelation".
+The Pontifical Biblical Commission also comments that John's Gospel values "the Jewish patrimony" inherited by the Christian faith: this verse shows that "the Law is a gift given through Moses as intermediary".

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: